triton-inference-server/python_backend/README.md

 `execute` function is called whenever an inference request is made.
 Every Python model must implement `execute` function.
 In the `execute` function you are given a list of `InferenceRequest` objects.
+There are two modes of implementing this function.
+The mode you choose should depend on your use case.
+That is whether or not you want to return decoupled responses from this model or not.

+#### Default Mode

+This is the most generic way you would like to implement your model and requires the `execute` function to return exactly one response per request.
-In this function, your `execute` function must return a list of `InferenceResponse` objects that has the same length as `requests`.
+This entails that in this mode, your `execute` function must return a list of `InferenceResponse` objects that has the same length as `requests`.
+The work flow in this mode is:

+* `execute` function receives a batch of pb_utils.InferenceRequest as a length N array.

+* Perform inference on the pb_utils.InferenceRequest and append the corresponding pb_utils.InferenceResponse to a response list.

+* Return back the response list.

+  * The length of response list being returned must be N.

+  * Each element in the list should be the response for the corresponding element in the request array.

+  * Each element must contain a response (a response can be either output tensors or an error); an element cannot be None.

+Triton checks to ensure that these requirements on response list are satisfied and if not returns an error response for all inference requests.
+Upon return from the execute function all tensor data associated with the InferenceRequest objects passed to the function are deleted, and so InferenceRequest objects should not be retained by the Python model.

-In case one of the inputs has an error, you can use the `TritonError` object to set the error message for that specific request.
+In case one of the requests has an error, you can use the `TritonError` object to set the error message for that specific request.
 Below is an example of setting errors for an `InferenceResponse` object: